 It’s fun to browse Pinterest looking for cute teacher gifts for teacher appreciation week, but the cute ideas aren’t always practical and the cost can get prohibitive.
 There’s one gift I’ve found that is MORE appreciated by teachers than anything else, and the good news is that it doesn’t cost a thing.
 Many teachers will tell you that the best gift they’ve ever received is a thank you note from you and your child.
 So write your child’s teacher a note, and then go one step further to make it the best teacher appreciation gift ever: write a short letter to the school principal telling him or her just how amazing your child’s teacher is.
 This way the teacher feels appreciated AND her boss knows she’s doing a great job.

 I’ll admit, I don’t write letters to the principal every year.
 But when one of my children has had a teacher that went the extra mile to help him, I want that teacher’s boss to know, and I want my appreciation reflected in that teacher’s employment file.
-Writing a letter takes less time than finding a cute printable on pinterest, and it might have a positive impact on the teacher’s career – that’s going to last longer than any treat or trinket I could give.
+Writing a letter takes less time than finding a cute printable, and it might have a positive impact on the teacher’s career – that’s going to last longer than any treat or trinket I could give.

 The first time I had the idea to write a letter like this I wasn’t quite sure what to say.
 “This teacher is awesome” didn’t seem like it would cut it.
 So I spent a few minutes brainstorming the things I most appreciated about my son’s teacher and jotted them down.
 Then it was easy to write a few short paragraphs describing why I thought this teacher was awesome.
 I delivered a copy of the letter to the principal, and included a copy in a thank you note I wrote to the teacher so she’d be able to read what I had written as well.
 Turns out the principal was so impressed by the letter that she read it to the entire school staff at their end of year meeting.